-Discover three new exhibitions at Normanby Hall this spring
+Discover three new exhibitions at Normanby Hall this season

 North Lincolnshire Museums have announced details of the exciting exhibitions coming to Normanby Hall this season.

 While exploring the Regency mansion visitors will find a new ‘Fashion is Rubbish’ exhibition in the first-floor costume gallery.

 In the UK, 10,000 items of clothing go to landfill every five minutes.

 This topical exhibition examines the popularity and environmental cost of the demand for fast fashion, using examples from North Lincolnshire Museums’ costume collection to see what can be done to take fashion more slowly.